wp-plugins/opentickets-community-edition/readme.txt

 == Changelog ==

+= 1.11.4 =
+* [new] added global option to control display of the availability counts
+* [update] complete take over of db upgrade, so null are handled
+* [tweak] added cached _price for DO extension
+* [fix] resolved checkin bug when using the seating plugin

 = 1.11.3 =
 * [fix] capacity bug has been refixed
 * [fix] fixed doing it wrong on legacy code